rifa0710/Online-Hospital-Management-System/README.md

 # Online-Hospital-Management-System
 This is a Java-based Online Hospital Management System built using Java Swing and OOP concepts.
+It provides different user roles for patients and doctors to ensure smooth hospital management.The system allows patients to find doctors and Create a appointment with doctor .Also Patient can view the doctor list .Another feature of this project is admin panel..Admin can manage the full system ...